AndreaJasper/AndreaJasper/README.md

 ![Hero banner for Andrea Jasper](https://github.com/AndreaJasper/AndreaJasper/blob/master/images/GH-Banner-24.jpg)

-I’m a software developer with a background in full-stack development and tech Project Management.
-I currently work in Ruby on Rails and delving more into React.
-Learning is a passion of mine that I persue enthusiastically and allows me to grow in fun and unexpected ways.
+During my time as a project manager in tech, I discovered a strong interest in coding and related fields.
+Exposure to various projects and technologies fueled this passion, leading me to transition into my first software engineering role.
+Now focused on growth, I prioritize learning and project development to refine my skills.
+Currently, I'm actively training in data analysis and machine learning to further my expertise in technology.

 ### Let's Connect